bendelonlee/sweaterWeather/README.md

 ## Known Issues

+The way the page displays when no weather has been searched for is messy.

 The index.js file needs to be broken up.

 One or many forecast object classes could be extracted.